Adevien/ReplicaOLD/README.md

 ![alt text](https://cdn.discordapp.com/emojis/775540886569353216.gif?v=1)

 # Replica
-This is a hobby project of mine with the goal of creating a framework for network replication using eventual consistency, aimed for games, in the beginning I'm not sure its best way to go, but for now this should suffice.
+This is a hobby project of mine with the goal of creating a framework for network replication using eventual consistency (optimistic replication), aimed for games, in the beginning I'm not sure its best way to go, but for now this should suffice.

 ## Getting Started
 There will be demos and documentation but for now the project is not even in a state of functionality that would allow testing outside the networked properties.